Artists

 February ‘25

-Antiem was the first artist to install a show in A Blue Farm’s gallery space.
-His interaction and mindfulness of the land was at the center of his practice while here, and his pieces exist as a relic of surrender and confrontation, discovery and inquiry, turbulence and stillness—an eternal moment of process for the viewer and for the artist seeking communal archive.
+Antiem was the first artist to install a show in A Blue Farm’s gallery space: Frostline: in the pine beds at winter.
+His interaction and mindfulness of the land was at the center of his practice while here, and his pieces exist as a relic of surrender and confrontation, discovery and inquiry, turbulence and stillness—an eternal moment to witness an artist seeking communal archive.

 Maya Tran